akb094/akb094/README.md

 <h1 align="center">Hi 👋, I'm Akshat Kumar Bijlwan</h1>
-<h3 align="center">A passionate web developer and competitive programmer from India</h3>
+<h3 align="center">An enthusiastic competitive programmer and developer from India</h3>

 - 🔭 I’m currently working on learning and implementing new skills